aaviralgupta/angular-ecommerce/README.md

 3. Search for products by text box -- done
 4. Master / detail view of products -- done
 5. Pagination support for products -- done
-6. Add products to shopping cart(CRUD) -- In progress
+6. Add products to shopping cart(CRUD) -- done
-7. Shopping cart checkout -- pending
+7. Shopping cart checkout -- In progress